Table of Contents

-But many companies are already exploring the benefits of quantum technology, even ones you might not expect, and one of them is the automotive industry.
-Indeed, quantum technology may soon affect every aspect of our daily life, but it may take less time for cars than in other fields.
+But many companies are already exploring the benefits of quantum technology, even ones you wouldn't expect, and one of these is the automotive industry.
+Indeed, quantum technology could soon influence every aspect of our daily lives, but for cars it could take less time than in other fields.
 In three ways:

-We have been reading about self-driving cars for years now.
-We are on an eternal eve, we know that this could be the "next big thing", but I go a bit further: quantum technology could pave the way for even safer and more efficient autonomous vehicles.
-Unsurprisingly, some of the biggest auto makers are already making their moves in this chessboard.
+We've been reading about self-driving cars for years now.
+We are on an eternal vigil, we know that this could be the "next big thing", but I go a little further: quantum technology could pave the way for even safer and more efficient autonomous vehicles.
+It's no surprise that some of the biggest automakers are already making moves here.

 Two examples above all: the challenge that BMW has launched with Amazon Web Services to find innovative solutions in quantum technology, and collaboration between Hyundai and IonQ for the improvement of its vehicles.